1nst4ll/mango-news/docs/admin-ui.md

     -   Save the new source.
 -   **Editing an Existing Source:**
     -   To edit a source, click the "Edit" button for the desired source.
-    -   Modify its details in the modal form that appears.
+    -   Modify its details in the form that appears.
     -   Save the changes to update the source.
 -   **Deleting a Source:**
     -   To delete a source, click the "Delete" button for the desired source and confirm the deletion when prompted. *Note: This action cannot be undone.*